 - Start out with a story or example to hook the attention of your reader

 - Start with what you are passionate about (that links to career goals)

 - Describe your career goal post MBA and why now is the right time to get an MBA

-- Conclude with research on why HEC – courses, connections/partnerships, professors, treks, clubs etc. related to your goals
+- Conclude by explaining, based on your research into HEC’s offerings, why you are pursuing their program: courses, connections/partnerships, professors, treks, clubs etc. related to your goals